 How do I choose the right gas fire?

 There are many things to consider when choosing a gas fire.
-In a recent survey the top prioirty decision factors when shopping for a new gas fire were:
+In a recent survey, the top key decision factors when shopping for new gas fires were:

 3. Fuel Type

 4. Size/Dimensions of fire/fireplace

-At Superior Fires we believe that buying a gas fire doesn't have to be complicated.
-With all this in mind and to help you find the perfect gas fire we've answered the most popular questions below to get you started.
+We believe that buying gas fires doesn't have to be complicated.
+With all this in mind and to help you find the perfect gas fire, we've answered the most popular questions below to get you started.

 - What are the different types of gas fires?
-For conventional flued inset gas fires we have four different sized engines which differ mainly by providing either radiant or radiant and convected heat, and the physical firebox depth.
-These are: the Chewton (slimline Radiant - Depth 110mm), Asaba (slimline convector - Depth 120mm), Whatley (full depth radiant - Depth 180mm) and Walther (full depth convector - Depth 250mm).
+For conventional flue inset gas fires, we have four different sized engines which differ mainly by providing either radiant or radiant and convected heat, and the physical firebox depth.
+These are the Chewton (slimline radiant - depth 110mm), Asaba (slimline convector - depth 120mm), Whatley (full depth radiant - depth 180mm) and Walther (full depth convector - depth 250mm).

-- What styles can I choose?
-There are many different designs to choose from.
-Frets such as the Blenheim, Elegance, Elysee, Grove and Victorian with vertical lines or ornate detailing are considered traditional, and those with horizontal clean lines are considered more modern and contemporary.
+- What gas fire styles can I choose?
+There are many different gas fires to choose from.
+Frets such as the Blenheim, Elegance, Elysee, Grove and Victorian with vertical lines or ornate detailing are considered traditional, whereas gas fires with horizontal clean lines are considered more modern and contemporary.
 If you need further assistance choosing the right gas fire for your home, speak to our team directly.

-- What control options are there?
-Depending on the model we offer up to three control methods: Manual - Rotary Control, Manual - Fingerslide Control and Remote Control
+- What control options are there on gas fires?
+Depending on the gas fire model, we offer up to three control methods - Manual - Rotary Control, Manual - Fingerslide Control and Remote Control.

-- Is efficiency important?
-The efficiency of a gas fire depends on which gas fire you choose.
-For example the Grosvenor High Efficiency Gas Fire range of glass fronted gas fires.
-Have a glass front which significantly reduces the warm-air being drawn up the chimney.
-Also this fire provides additional convected heat which draws in cold air and channels this through the firebox warming it up in the process and expels this hot air from the top back into the room.
+- Is having an efficient gas fire important?
+The efficiency of a gas fire depends on which model you choose.
+For example, the Grosvenor High Efficiency Gas Fire range have a glass front which significantly reduces the warm-air being drawn up the chimney.
+Also, this fire provides additional convected heat which draws in cold air and channels this through the firebox, warming it up in the process and expelling this hot air from the top back into your room.